Flicker Sessions: Critical reception

 The tour received favourable reviews from critics.
-Harry Guerin of Raidió Teilifís Éireann writes Horan gave a "polished performance" for the debut concert in Dublin.
+Harry Guerin of RTÉ writes Horan gave a "polished performance" for the debut concert in Dublin.
 He continues: "With his well-drilled band already sounding like months on the road, his skills as a balladeer were impressive throughout.
 Upcoming Maren Morris duet "Seeing Blind" and the Fleetwood Mac-inspired "Since We're Alone" showed that the masses have yet to hear his classiest songs, while the man himself contended that the record's title track is the best thing he has written to date.
 He won't be alone in that opinion, either."
 Rick Pearson from the London Evening Standard gave the show in London three out of five stars.
 He states: "[W]ith an electric guitar he did a fine job of recreating the Eighties driving rock of Don Henley on "Since We're Alone", while his acoustic version of Fool's Gold was far more affecting than the 1D original.
 "Slow Hands" sent the crowd into delirium, Horan sounding like a pop star who might yet give Messrs Styles and Malik a run for their money."

 For AXS, Marianne Meyer states the concert in Philadelphia was a "crowd pleaser".
 She goes on to say: "Horan gave the ladies just what they came for – a talented, charismatic onstage boyfriend who repeatedly thanked them for their support, cared that they were all having a good time, even apologized to those watching from the side balconies because he didn't directly face them as he sang."
 In Silver Springs, Mareesha Galibs of The Hoya recalls the concert as "stellar".
 She says: "Horan is no longer performing alongside his bandmates, but if the Washington, D.C. stop on his tour is any indication, Horan is ready to make his mark on the world—all on his own."

 The show in Dallas was remarked as "stellar" by Preston Jones of the Dallas Observer.
 He writes: "It's a savvy creative choice, showcasing Horan's clear, light tenor voice, which stands firmly on its own and can adapt to whatever genres the singer-songwriter wants to explore.
 No one will mistake Horan's work for that of his fellow countrymen Glen Hansard and Van Morrison, but that tradition of iconoclastic troubadours isn't what Horan's current audience is after anyway."